Archierowe/guess_the_fruit/README.md

 ## Goals of this project

 - The primary goal of this 'Guess the Fruit' game is to be a visually exciting, colourful, child friendly game that will be great fun to play.
 It has crisp, bright visuals and vibrant sound.
-- The target audience is children between 1 and 5 and also the parents.
+- The target audience is children between 1 and 5 and also, parents!

 ### User stories